Hydroelectric power plant in Włocławek

-The hydroelectric power plant in Włocławek - the largest continuous-flow power plant in Poland.
+The hydroelectric power plant in Włocławek – the largest run-of-the-river hydroelectricity power plant in Poland.
 As a result of the construction of the power plant, a dam lake was created on the Vistula (Włocławek Reservoir).
-Initially it was supposed to be an element of the cascade of the lower Vistula, but the other dams were never built.
+Initially it was supposed to be an element of the cascade of hydropower plants of the lower Vistula, but the other dams were never built.

 History

-The barrage was built in the years 1962-1970.
+The barrage was built in the years 1962–1970.
 At the beginning, the Włocławek power plant was managed by the Northern District Power Plant Complex in Straszyn.
-In 1973 the Włocławek Hydroelectric Power Plant District was established.
+In 1973, the Włocławek Hydroelectric Power Plant District was established.
 It was dissolved in 1976 and its management transferred directly to the Toruń Power Plant.
 On 1 March 1998, a private limited company called “Hydroelectric Power Plant in Włocławek” was established, which formally existed until 12 March 2013.
-After years of numerous transformations of Energa Group companies, the company responsible for the Włocławek power plant is now Energa Wytwarzanie SA.
+After years of numerous transformations of Energa Group companies, the company responsible for the Włocławek power plant is now Energa Wytwarzanie S.A.

-On October 19, 1984, the beaten to death body of Jerzy Popiełuszko has been thrown from the dam down to the Vistula river.
+On October 19, 1984, the beaten to death body of Jerzy Popiełuszko was thrown from the dam down to the Vistula River.
 The news of the murder deeply shocked public opinion in the country and around the world.